Big Island of Hawaii Visitor Guide

 Although fish can be found year-round on the Big Island, they are more prevalent in the summertime.
 Most boats leave out of Honokohau Harbor, which is just north of Kona.
 If you are looking for a particular fish, keep in mind that most boats don't target anything in particular, an troll for whatever is biting.
 Be sure to check with your captain regarding whether or not you should bring aboard your own food and beverages.

 Helicopter Tours on the Big Island

 The Big Island has so many fantastic areas that are breathtaking when discovered by air.
 If you are looking for a knowledgeable pilot who can take you on an exciting tour with accurate information, book a tour with our friends at Paradise helicopters.
-You will be blown away with the massive volcanic activity, coupled with the tropical foliage and sparkling Pacific Ocean.
+You will be blown away by the volcanic activity, coupled with the tropical foliage and the sparkling Pacific Ocean.
 Early morning tours are the best option, however, there are trips available all day long.

 Hiking on the Big Island of Hawaii